-Leaving rehab, Kurt Cobain eventually returned to Seattle and killed himself at the family’s home there on April 5, 1994.
+Leaving rehab, Kurt Cobain eventually returned to Seattle and killed himself at the family's home on April 5, 1994.
 Frances was not even two years old by this time.
-After her father’s death, Frances developed a close relationship with her grandmother, Wendy O’Connor, Kurt’s mother.
-She recently told Harper’s Bazaar that O’Connor is “the most constant thing I’ve ever had.”
+After her father's death, Frances developed a close relationship with her paternal grandmother, Wendy O'Connor.
+She went on to tell Harper's Bazaar that O'Connor is "the most constant thing I've ever had."

 Cobain was placed in her grandmother's care for a time after her mother's drug-related arrest in October 2003.
 Hours after her arrest, Love overdosed on painkillers.
 During the overdose, Cobain was present and made her mother some tea while they waited for an ambulance to take Love to the hospital, according to People magazine.

 In the resulting custody battle, Cobain spent some time in the care of her nanny and family members while Love was allowed regular visits with her daughter.

 Love regained custody of Cobain in 2005.
 Later that year, Cobain gave her first interview to the press, which appeared in Teen Vogue.
 She said that "I don't want to be titled as Courtney Love and Kurt Cobain's daughter.
 I want to be thought of as Frances Cobain."